 Architecture of the Shrine

-Present beyond this are two halls, the inner one leading to the sanctum.
+Present beyond this is two halls, the inner one leading to the sanctum.
 Located on the pedestal is a sculpture of Subramanya with Vasuki.
 A little below, one can find the idol of Sesha.

 Various forms of pujas offered to the Lord